ContainerSolutions/runbooks/content/posts/kubernetes/outofpods.md

 Kubelet has a 110 pods default value for the maxPods attribute.
 This means that each kubelet can run up to 110 pods.

-To change the default value you can check if the kubelet service has a KubeletConfiguration specified.
-To find that out you can execute the following command on your node:
+To change the default value you need administration permission on the cluster.
+To do so, it is required to verify if the kubelet service has a KubeletConfiguration specified.
+To find that out you can execute the following command on the same node as the pod has been scheduled:

 ```bash
 systemctl show kubelet | grep -e "--config"